haproxytech/kubernetes-ingress/documentation/controller.md

   Path to HAProxy configuration directory when running controller in [external mode](#--external).
 Configuration directory is where resources like configuration file, certificates, haproxy map files, are located.

+:warning: this is only available in external mode

 Possible values:

 - Path to configuration directory